 Observing colleagues’ teaching can be an enlightening and motivating experience.
 Join a Teaching Square to get ideas and discuss teaching with colleagues.

-The registration deadline to join a Teaching Square for Fall 2020 is September 30.
+The registration deadline to join a Teaching Square for Fall 2020 was September 30.

 A Teaching Square is an opportunity to engage in non-evaluative observation of peers’ teaching, self-reflection, and dialogue about teaching practices.
 A Teaching Square consists of four faculty members from different disciplines who agree to do the following: